Variational Sparse Paired Autoencoders (vsPAIR) for Inverse Problems and Uncertainty Quantification: Background

+Typical VAEs will utilize all of the latent dimensions regardless of whether they hold relevant information or not.
 Variational Sparse Autoencoders (sVAEs) extend the classical VAE framework by explicitly encouraging sparse latent representations.
-In a typical VAE, we use a unit Gaussian prior and learn to trade off reconstruction quality against a penalty that keeps the approximate posterior close to that prior.
-While this Gaussian-KL penalty does encourage structured latent representations, it will utilize all of the latent dimensions regardless of whether they hold relevant information or not.
-In contrast, a sVAE adopts an overcomplete latent representation, often substantially larger than that of a standard VAE, and explicitly promotes sparsity by encouraging many latent coordinates to be zero.

-The sVAE framework was introduced in \cite{tonoliniVariationalSparseCoding2020}, where the authors proposed using a \emph{spike-and-slab distribution} for both the prior and variational posterior and derived the corresponding closed-form KL divergence enabling ELBO-based training.
-A spike-and-slab distribution consists of a \emph{spike}, a Bernoulli random variable with probability $\omega$ of being 1, and a \emph{slab} random variable often taking the form of a multivariate Gaussian \cite{mitchell1988bayesian}.
-The distribution is characterized by a mixture of the spike-and-slab and can be sampled according to the following procedure:
+The sVAE framework was introduced in \cite{tonoliniVariationalSparseCoding2020}, where the authors proposed using a \emph{spike-and-slab distribution} for both the prior and variational posterior and derived the corresponding closed-form KL divergence enabling ELBO-based training. { A spike-and-slab distribution is a mixture of a \emph{spike} or point mass and continuous \emph{slab} distribution} often taking the form of a multivariate Gaussian with mixture weight $\omega$ \cite{mitchell1988bayesian}.
+The distribution can be sampled according to the following procedure: